zenstruck/twig-service-bundle/README.md

 {% endfor %}
 ```

-There is also a dynamic function.
-The following is equivalent to above:
+Each service alias is made available as a _dynamic_ function.
+The following is equivalent
+to above:

 ```twig
 {% for post in service_posts().latestPosts(5) %}